sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/ExploringModels/BatchExperiments.md

 ## Action _step
 The_step_action of an experiment is called at the end of a simulation.
 It is possible to override this action to apply a specific action at the end of each simulation.
 Note that at the experiment level, you have access to all the species and all the global variables._

-For instance, the following experiment runs the simulation 5 times, and, at the end of each simulation, saves the people agents in a shapefile
+For instance, the following experiment runs the simulation 5 times, and, at the end of each simulation, saves the people agents in a shapefile.
 ```
 experiment 'Run 5 simulations' type: batch repeat: 5 keep_seed: true until: ( time > 1000 ) {
 	int cpt <- 0;